Allegheny County Resident With Measles May Have Exposed Others

 There have been no additional cases reported.

-The following groups of individuals are susceptible to becoming infected with measles.
-The very young or old, or those with heart or lung issues.
-Or those whose immune systems are compromised due to disease or medication.
+The following groups of individuals are susceptible to becoming infected with measles: the very young or old, those with heart or lung issues, or those whose immune systems are compromised due to disease or medication.

 An individual with the measles can spread the virus to others for four days before and four days after the rash begins.
 It is spread by infected droplets during sneezing or coughing, touching contaminated objects, and direct contact with infected nasal or throat secretions.
 Infected droplets and secretions remain in the air and on surfaces for up to two hours.